pmean/build-website/text/04/breaking-the-blind.md

 > even if the investigator has not broken the blind.
 It is also
 > recommended that, when possible and appropriate, the blind be
 > maintained for those persons, such as biometrics personnel,
-> responsible for analysis and interpretation of results at the study\'s
+> responsible for analysis and interpretation of results at the study's
 > conclusion.*
 >
 > *There are several disadvantages to maintaining the blind under the